-Extended Side Angle strengthens the knees, quads and hips, opens up the hips, stretches the side body and improves lung capacity.
+Extended Side Angle pose strengthens the knees, quads and hips, opens up the hips, stretches the sides and improves lung capacity.

 Category - Sidebend